xamarin/xamarin-forms-samples/FormsGallery/README.md

 ---
 name: FormsGallery
-description: 'This program displays all the views, cells, layouts, and pages available in Xamarin.Forms,  one per page.  '
+description: This program displays all the views, cells, layouts, and pages available in Xamarin.Forms, one per page.
 topic: sample
 languages:
 - csharp